 Topic: Veterans Day

 Washington, D.C. – When the Treaty of Versailles was signed on June 28th, 1919, in the Palace of Versailles outside the town of Versailles, France, World War I – known at the time as “The Great War” – officially ended.

 However, fighting ceased seven months earlier when an armistice, or temporary cessation of hostilities, between the Allied nations and Germany went into effect on the eleventh hour of the eleventh day of the eleventh month.
 For that reason, November 11th, 1918, is generally regarded as the end of “the war to end all wars.”

-Montgomery County, TN – Montgomery County Government Offices will be closed on Tuesday, November 11th, in observance of Veterans Day.
+Montgomery County, TN – Montgomery County Government offices will be closed Wednesday, November 11th, 2020 in observance of the Veterans Day federal holiday.

 Now playing at the Movies